 Lie Down with Dogs, Wake Up with Fleas

-Choosing an agency partner can be overwhelming.
+Choosing a Marketo agency partner can be overwhelming.
 Avoid agencies that have too many logos on their partner page, as consultant knowledge will run wide but not deep.
 To quickly narrow your options, focus on what matters most: depth of expertise, quality assurance, project management, and agency reputation. — Alex Buckles

 Look Before You Leap